armandyam/armandyam.github.io/_portfolio/aachen-fountain-visualizer.md

 excerpt: "Run a small TSP problem and plot the optimized route"
 collection: portfolio
 symbol: 'fas fa-landmark'
-technologies: ["Python", "Folium", "BeautifulSoup", "MIT License"]
+technologies: ["Python", "Folium", "BeautifulSoup", "Frigidum", "MIT License"]
 ---

 Explore an interactive map of Aachen fountains, dynamically rendered using **Leaflet.js** and **Folium**.
 This project demonstrates the integration of Python for data generation and JavaScript for interactive map rendering.
 A blog post showing it in action can be found [here](https://armandyam.github.io/posts/2024/11/aachen-fountains/).